-When I started at Spotify, they made a great effort to kind of bring me up-to-date.
+When I started at my latest company, they made a great effort to kind of bring me up-to-date.
 They said, we have been going for 10 years or so and a lot has happened - we have been through many ups and downs - and it is important that we tell you the story.
 Otherwise, it is like walking in half way through a film.
 You have no idea what is going on.
 And this introduction - this time spent telling me the story - gave me a great foundation to move forward.
 Never at any stage, did they say - this is how we do things here so you better follow suit.
 It is more, this is what has happened so far - join the party and help create the future.
-Lucky me, that Spotify are so clued up.
+Lucky me, that my company is so clued up.

 But it got me thinking.
 Shouldn't this be how we approach school education.
 This is where we humans have got to so far - language, maths, science, spirituality, history, geography, art, sport, and so on.
 We'll spend a bunch of years bringing you up-to-date with all this stuff - because you have arrived in the middle of the most awesome movie - and once we are done, off you go - use this stuff as a foundation - and start creating the future - which we know nothing about.
 With this attitude, I am sure that children would feel more engaged at school and we would encourage creativity, rather than kill it.
 For more on this, check out this Ted Talk by Ken Robinson, which interestingly is at the time of writing the top viewed Ted Talk of all time with over 50 million views: Do schools kill creativity

 I leave you with an interesting question: As a 13 year old, if you could have spent all school hours studying anything you wanted, anything at all - what would that have been.
 For me, it would have been football, girls, and games.
 Why isn't school, at some stage, more like this?